medhajoshi2503/drug_comparison/README.md

 # drug_comparison
-This code compares two drugs under trail on their effectiveness on toy data set
+This code compares two drugs under tria on their effectiveness on toy data set

 **Qualitative Definition of a Drug**
 Although there are many factors by which a drug can be qualified, when considered for use, below are parameters which are used to decide one drug over the other.